 I strongly suggest signing up for the following focus group panels.
 Just fill out your contact info and they will be in touch with you when they think you might be eligible.
 Be patient, it doesn’t happen all the time, as they have to be diverse in their selection.
 But if you do get chosen, cross your fingers that you qualify to participate because the average focus group pays about $100.
 Who couldn’t use that?

 Columbia-Focus Might be just MD

 to participate in future FOCUS GROUPS click here:

 -Consultants in Applied social Research

 Emerson College graduate, Lori Voth, is a freelance writer and artist with a background in Marketing, Public Relations, Event Planning and Promotions.
-She has published hundreds of articles online and in pri… View profileParticipate in the conversation by leaving your comment below...
+She has published hundreds of articles online and in pri… View profileWhat is your next move, after having read this post?
+Tell us...